Rotzbua/Telnet-GPIO/README.md

 ===========

 This is the Code for a Telnet GPIO-Server based on an Arduino Mega 2560 and the fitting Ethernet-shield.
+Please copy the code from the file into your new Arduino Sketch.

 Here is a list for the Syntax and the commands you have to send to the telnet-GPIO-server: